-- 5.4.1 External wall construction shall meet the following requirements: - a) Unprotected areas (referred to as Type A areas) and areas of fire resisting glazing (referred to as Type B areas) shall be located to comply with Figure 5.1, and - b) The remainder of the wall shall be fire rated in accordance with Paragraph 5.5.
+- 5.4.1 External wall construction shall meet the following requirements: - a) Small unprotected areas no greater than 0.1 m (referred to as Type A areas) and areas of fire resisting glazing (referred to as Type B areas) shall be located to comply with Figure 5.1, and - b) The remainder of the wall shall be fire rated in accordance with Paragraph 5.5. - 5.4.2 The fire resisting glazing shall be rated for integrity, and the FRR of both the glazing and the external wall shall be in accordance with Paragraph 2.3.